dougpm/gcp_toolkit/README.md

   - Create "folder" in Storage bucket

 ## Usage guide
-To use the toolkit, clone this repo into your project root folder (will deploy to PyPI in the future)
+To use the toolkit, clone this repo into your project root folder (will deploy to PyPI in the future).

 ```sh
 git clone https://github.com/dougpm/gcp_toolkit.git